 An integrated agency has distinct skill sets that can be combined to produce better and typically, more efficient results for their clients.
 Due to its talent and production model, an integrated marketing agency focuses on solution versus service delivery.

 For example, an Integrated agency could effectively launch a PPC campaign for your brand, then take the leads generated and nurture them with an email campaign.
 The integrated agency would have an in-house staff of account managers and subject matter experts to effectively deliver on this cross channel strategy.
-The way in which teams come together is a critical aspect of success for integrated agencies— our guide on “Managing From Inside
+The way in which teams come together is a critical aspect of success for integrated agencies.

 These are some signs of a true integrated marketing agency: